 Brainstorm the different passions you have or ones your customer might have.
 It’s important you share the passion with your customers so you understand what exactly they’re passionate about.
 If you’ve never practiced yoga, you’d likely have a hard time continuously coming up with new product ideas and features that please a yoga fanatic.

-Passions may be centered around:
+Passions may be centred around: